AaronGarman/iOS101-CapstoneProject/README.md

 **Required Must-have Stories**

 [ ] User can create entries.
+[x] User can view entries.
-[ ] User can view entries and details about them.
+[ ] User can view details about entries.
 [ ] User can see statistics about all entries.

 **Optional Nice-to-have Stories**
 [ ] User can update entries
 [ ] User can delete entries

 ### 2. Screen Archetypes

 - [ ] Entries screen
-* User can view entries and details about them.
+* User can view entries
 - [ ] Add Entry screen
 * User can create entries.
 - [ ] Details screen
-* User can view entries and details about them.
+* User can view details about entries.
 - [ ] Stats screen
 * User can see statistics about all entries.